Kentucky State University

-Kentucky State University (KSU, and KYSU) is a public historically black land-grant university in Frankfort, Kentucky.
+Kentucky State University (KSU, and KYSU) is a public historically black land-grant university in Frankfort, Kentucky, United States.
 Founded in 1886 as the State Normal School for Colored Persons, and becoming a land-grant college in 1890, KSU is the second-oldest state-supported institution of higher learning in Kentucky.
-In fall 2019, total undergraduate enrollment was 2,029 with a total graduate enrollment of 142.

 History

-Kentucky State University was chartered in May 1886 as the State Normal School for Colored Persons, only the second state-supported institution of higher learning in Kentucky.
-During the euphoria of Frankfort's 1886 centennial celebration, the city donated $1,500 towards the purchase of land for a new college on a bluff overlooking Frankfort.
+Kentucky State University was chartered in May 1887 as the State Normal School for Colored Persons, only the second state-supported institution of higher learning in Kentucky.
+During the euphoria of Frankfort's 1887 centennial celebration, the city donated $1,500 towards the purchase of land for a new college on a bluff overlooking Frankfort.

 The new school formally opened on October 11, 1887, with three teachers, 55 students, and John H. Jackson as president.
 Recitation Hall (now Jackson Hall), the college's first permanent building, was erected in that year.

 KSU became a land-grant college in 1890 following the passage of the Morrill Land-Grant Acts, and the departments of home economics, agriculture, and mechanics were added to the school's curriculum.
 The school produced its first graduating class of five students in the spring of that year.
 A high school was organized in 1893.
 This expansion continued into the 20th century in both name and program.
 In 1902, the name was changed to Kentucky Normal and Industrial Institute for Colored Persons.
 The name was changed again in 1926 to Kentucky State Industrial College for Colored Persons.

 In 1929, the high school was discontinued by president Rufus B. Atwood, since students were now entering college with a high school education.
 In 1938, the school was named the Kentucky State College for Negroes.
 The term "for Negroes" was dropped in 1952.

 The civil engineering program was started in 1942 after the NAACP threatened a lawsuit on behalf of a black student who wanted to attend the engineering program at the University of Kentucky.

 Dr. Martin Luther King Jr. delivered the commencement speech at the 1957 graduation ceremonies titled, "Facing the Challenge of a New Age".